2009 American League Division Series: Game 3

 The Angels stunned the Red Sox and the Fenway crowd with two runs in the eighth and three in the ninth, overcoming late-inning deficits of 5–2 and 6–4 to sweep the series and advance to the American League Championship Series.

 Scott Kazmir started for Los Angeles and was largely ineffective, surrendering five runs on five hits and three walks in six innings.
 The Red Sox struck first in the third when a one-out walk and subsequent single was followed by a two-run double by Dustin Pedroia, who scored on Victor Martinez's single to put them up 3–0.
 After the Angels got on the board in the fifth on Kendrys Morales's home run, J. D. Drew hit a two-run home run in the bottom half that gave Boston what seemed like a comfortable 5–1 lead.
 The Angels chipped away against Boston starter Clay Buchholz in the sixth, putting runners on first and third with none out before Kendrys Morales grounded into a run-scoring 5–4–3 double play.

 Red Sox reliever Billy Wagner worked into a second-and-third, two-out jam in the eighth, prompting manager Terry Francona to summon Jonathan Papelbon from the bullpen for a four-out save.
 Juan Rivera greeted Papelbon by lining his first pitch to right center for a two-run single, momentarily making it a 5–4 game, but Boston added an insurance run in the bottom of the inning off of Kevin Jepsen when David Ortiz singled with two outs and was replaced by pinch runner Joey Gathright, who stole second and scored on Mike Lowell's single.
 Papelbon retired the first two batters in the top of the ninth, but Erick Aybar kept the inning alive with a two-strike single.
 After Chone Figgins worked a walk, Bobby Abreu, also down to his final strike, doubled off the Green Monster to score Aybar from second.
 Torii Hunter then received an intentional walk, loading the bases for Vladimir Guerrero.
 Guerrero ripped Papelbon's first pitch for a two-run single to center, putting the Angels ahead 7–6.
 Closer Brian Fuentes retired the Red Sox in order in the bottom of the inning for the save.

-As of 2025, this remains to date the Angels last postseason series win.